What Saudi's royal reshuffle means for world

 Now, with a more gung-ho crown prince set to take charge, it is fair to assume that the Saudis will double down on its hardline positions on Qatar, Iran and the Yemen conflict.

-What does it mean for the Qatar blockade?
+What does it mean for Qatar?

-In the short term it's hard to tell.
-The message to Qatar is clear: expect more of the same.
-Mohammed bin Salman's appointment means that the hard line taken by the Saudis is here to stay -- and that no older, wiser voices are going to swoop in and moderate the Saudi stance any time soon.
+In the short term, it's hard to tell.
+The message to Qatar is clear: Expect more of the same.
+Mohammed bin Salman's appointment means that the hard line taken by the Saudis is here to stay -- and that no older, wiser voices are going to swoop in and moderate the stance any time soon.

 What does it mean for Iran?